 - G. Text Required: Madura, J., Personal Finance, Pearson-Addison/Wesley, 5e, 2013, ISBN 978-0-13-299434-7.
 The text is needed by the first week of class.
 I am unsure if the international version is equivalent.
-A copy of the 4e of the text is on reserve at the Chang Library (not the library in the LEC), next door to the CDL building. - H. Text Optional: Dworsky, L. N., Understanding the Mathematics of Personal Finance, Wiley, 2009, ISBN 978-0-470-49780-7. - I. Instructor: Sheila M. Lawrence, Ph.D. - J. Email ID: smlawren@scarletmail.rutgers.edu - K. Office Hours: Prior to our class in our classroom or by appointment after class on Fridays - L. Special Needs Rutgers, the State University of New Jersey abides by the Americans with Disabilities Act of 1990, the Americans with Disabilities Act Amendments (ADAA) of 2008, and Sections 504 and 508 which mandate reasonable accommodations be provided for qualified students with disabilities and accessibility of online information.
-If you have a disability and may require some type of instructional and/or examination accommodation, please contact me early in the semester so that I can provide or facilitate in providing accommodations you may need.
-If you have not already done so, you will need to register with the Office of Disability Services, the designated office on campus to provide services and administer exams with accommodations for students with disabilities.
-Here are the particulars:
+A copy of the 4e of the text is on reserve at the Chang Library (not the library in the LEC), next door to the CDL building. - H. Text Optional: Dworsky, L. N., Understanding the Mathematics of Personal Finance, Wiley, 2009, ISBN 978-0-470-49780-7. - I. Instructor: Sheila M. Lawrence, Ph.D. - J. Email ID: smlawren@smlr.rutgers.edu - K. Office Hours: After class or by appointment - L. Assessments: This class is hands-on and features assessment of projects and assignments, rather than a lecture course that uses exams to assess learning.
+Course assessment is calculated as a weighted average of the following projects: